This lesson will provide you with information on what React is, its brief history, and why we’re choosing to cover it in our curriculum.

-React according to their official website is “The library for web and native interfaces” however let’s break this down a bit further.
+According to the React website, React is “The library for web and native interfaces.”
+However, let’s break this down a bit further.

-Just to name a few reasons on why to learn React:
+To name a few reasons to learn React:

-- React is not opinionated, which means that it won’t force you to follow any specific design patterns, project organizational structure, or logic.
+- It’s not opinionated, which means it won’t force you to follow any specific design patterns, project organizational structure, or logic.
 It’s all up to you.

 If you need more convincing, the recent 2023 StackOverflow Developer Survey should be reason enough to get excited about learning React.
 Still unsure?
 Check out this article on why you should learn React.

 If you haven’t already, browse through the React Website.
-Don’t go too in-depth and dive into documentation however do read the introduction/homepage to gauge an idea of how React works.
+Don’t go too in-depth or dive into documentation, but do read the introduction/homepage to get an idea of how React works.

 This section contains questions for you to check your understanding of this lesson on your own.
 If you’re having trouble answering a question, click it and review the material it links to.